This site uses some unobtrusive cookies to store information on your computer.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-IG Lintels is the controller and responsible for your personal data (collectively referred to as “IG Lintels”, “we”, “us” or “our” in this privacy notice).
+The Keystone Group is the controller and responsible for your personal data (collectively referred to as “Keystone Group”, “we”, “us” or “our” in this privacy notice).

-We have appointed a Data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.
+We are not obliged to have a Data protection officer and accordingly we have not appointed one.
+However, if you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.